2023 Most Popular Economics Doctor's Degree Schools in the Great Lakes Region

 Full Economics at Michigan State University Report

-University of Michigan - Ann Arbor did quite well in this year’s ranking of the most popular places for economics students to get a doctor’s degree.
-It came in at #6 on the list.
-Located in the city of Ann Arbor, U-M is a public college with a very large student population.
+University of Michigan - Ann Arbor came in at #6 in this year’s edition of the Most Popular Economics Doctor’s Degree Schools in the Great Lakes Region ranking.
+Located in the medium-sized city of Ann Arbor, U-M is a public school with a fairly large student population.

 About 18% of the students majoring in economics at the school are women while 82% are male.

 Ohio State University - Main Campus came in at #7 in this year’s edition of the Most Popular Economics Doctor’s Degree Schools in the Great Lakes Region ranking.
-Located in the city of Columbus, Ohio State is a public college with a very large student population.
+Located in the large city of Columbus, Ohio State is a public college with a very large student population.

 Of the 11 students majoring in economics at Ohio State, 64% are male and 36% are female.